grawson/Personal-Website/README.md

 # Personal Website

-A portfolio in the works!
+A portfolio website!
 All the graphics are home-made!
-Check out the demo of the current state.
+[Check it out live.](www.gavirawson.com)

 # Install